sebastian-vivas/fullStackNotesApp/README.md

 4. Open the repository folder directory in the command line and enter `cd server`.
 Once you are inside the server directory, enter `npm install` to install all of the project dependencies.
 5. To run the node server in the Notes application, inside the server directory enter `node server.mjs`.
 This will run the server locally on your machine on port 8080 (localhost:8080).

-## Setting up React in the application
+## :grapes: Setting up React in the application :grapes:

 Follow these instructions in order to setup the React environment for the Notes App.